-6.3 i-ROM shall only be liable for the consequences of defects in the event of malice or gross negligence; the Licence Holder’s legal claims to compensation for damages arising from a delay in resolving the defect shall remain unaffected.
+6.3 i-ROM shall only be liable for the consequences of defects in the event of intent or gross negligence; the License Holder’s legal claims to compensation for damages arising from a delay in resolving the defect shall remain unaffected.

 6.4 The above limitations and exclusions of liability shall not apply to damages arising from culpable injury to life, limb or health attributable to i-ROM or to liability under the Product Liability Law.

 6.5 The parties to the contract agree that computer-aided calculations (CAE) must be constantly checked by means of suitable methods since the results achieved can be erroneous due to inaccurate or imprecise entries or hidden software defects.

 6.6 Proper use of the software requires specific introductory training or existing knowledge on the part of the user.

 6.7 Within the testing period, liability for any sort of damages is excluded.

 Extension of the term for leasing of the software requires a written agreement.
 It occurs upon the signing of a new License Agreement and requires a written order from the License Holder based on a prior offer from i-ROM, cf. Point 1.2.